4K1D3V/Pl-Hide-Pro/Bungeecord-Config.md

 /pl-message: 'Plugins (0):'

 #Changes the server brand in the upper left of the f3 debug screen
+#Use %server% to display the server name of the mc server.
 f3-server-brand: '&3Plugin&7-&3Hide&7-&6Pro'
+replace-f3-server-brand: true

 #Stay on the newest version to get better features!
 #Enable or disable automatic ingame update notification on join
 update-notify: true

+#If you want to use the feature "plugin:<pluginName> make sure you installed PL-Hide-Pro on the MC-Servers and enabled bungee-mode
+#Also "plugin:<pluginName> won't work with bungeecord plugins
+#If you change these value, the server has to be restarted
+bungee-mode: false
+ip: 127.0.0.1
+port: 1550

 #Blocks all "/<pluginname>:<command>"
 block-plugin-named-commands-tabcomplete: true